Trend Micro Uses vFunction to Refactor Critical Monolith for AWS

 “Lift and Shift” Wasn’t Delivering Enough Value

-Once the team was able to lift-and-shift part of Workload Security to AWS, they began to notice challenges with performance and scaling–while compute efficiency was optimized in the cloud, without deeper refactoring it was necessary to keep these services always on and over-provisioned even when not being accessed.
+Once the team was able to lift-and-shift part of Workload Security to AWS, they began to notice challenges with website performance and scaling–while compute efficiency was optimized in the cloud, without deeper refactoring it was necessary to keep these services always on and over-provisioned even when not being accessed.

 Although some services were broken into modules (aka mini-services), the core functionality, data, and provisioning layers were still monolithic.